 Beginning May 14, 2007, some 30 similar class action complaints were filed in six federal district courts around the country by rail shippers against BNSF Railway and other Class I railroads alleging that they have conspired to fix fuel surcharges with respect to unregulated freight transportation services in violation of the antitrust laws.
 The complaints seek injunctive relief and unspecified treble damages.
 These cases were consolidated and are currently pending in the federal District Court for the District of Columbia for coordinated or consolidated pretrial proceedings.
 (In re: Rail Freight Fuel Surcharge Antitrust Litigation, MDL No. 1869).
 Consolidated amended class action complaints were filed against BNSF Railway and three other Class I railroads in April 2008.
 On June 21, 2012, the District Court certified the class sought by the plaintiffs.
 BNSF Railway and the other three Class I railroads appealed the class certification decision to the U.S. Court of Appeals.
 On August 9, 2013, the U.S. Court of Appeals vacated the District Court's class certification decision and remanded the case to permit the District Court to reconsider its decision in light of the United States Supreme Court case of Comcast Corp. v.
 Behrend.
+In September 2016, the District Court held a hearing to determine whether to certify a class, but no order has been issued.
 The Company continues to believe that these claims are without merit and continues to defend against the allegations vigorously.
 The Company does not believe that the outcome of these proceedings will have a material effect on its financial condition, results of operations or liquidity.